Test in a live environment

 Console.WriteLine(text)

-OUTPUT Text extracted from PDF file
+The extracted text from the PDF file

-With its user-friendly approach and comprehensive features, IronPDF serves as an indispensable tool for automating document processes, data extraction, and PDF creation from HTML, URLs, images, making it an invaluable asset for enhancing software development projects involving the PDF file handling in C#.
+With its user-friendly approach and comprehensive features, IronPDF serves as an indispensable tool for automating document processes, data extraction, and PDF creation from HTML, URLs, and images, making it an invaluable asset for enhancing software development projects involving PDF file handling in C#.